 As you can see below, Pfeiffer Vacuum Technology had €60.0m of debt, at June 2019, which is about the same the year before.
 You can click the chart for greater detail.
-However, its balance sheet shows it holds €93.7m in cash, so it actually has €33.7m net cash.
+But it also has €93.7m in cash to offset that, meaning it has €33.7m net cash.

 How Healthy Is Pfeiffer Vacuum Technology's Balance Sheet?

-But our final consideration is also important, because a company cannot pay debt with paper profits; it needs cold hard cash.
-Pfeiffer Vacuum Technology may have net cash on the balance sheet, but it is still interesting to look at how well the business converts its earnings before interest and tax (EBIT) to free cash flow, because that will influence both its need for, and its capacity to manage debt.
-During the last three years, Pfeiffer Vacuum Technology produced sturdy free cash flow equating to 51% of its EBIT, about what we'd expect.
+Finally, while the tax-man may adore accounting profits, lenders only accept cold hard cash.
+While Pfeiffer Vacuum Technology has net cash on its balance sheet, it's still worth taking a look at its ability to convert earnings before interest and tax (EBIT) to free cash flow, to help us understand how quickly it is building (or eroding) that cash balance.
+Over the most recent three years, Pfeiffer Vacuum Technology recorded free cash flow worth 51% of its EBIT, which is around normal, given free cash flow excludes interest and tax.
 This cold hard cash means it can reduce its debt when it wants to.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.